citruspi/Spotify-Notifications/readme.md

-Edited by Dan Fortunato.
-You can now choose only to be notified of new tracks that begin playing (so no notifications will be displayed if you play/pause the current track).

 ## Spotify Notifications

-Spotify Notifications does nothing more than display a notification every time
+Spotify Notifications does nothing more than display a notification when

-- a song goes from "paused" to "playing"
+- a song goes from "paused" to "playing" _(optional)_
 - a new song is played

 ## Authors